elegs99/Open-Source-Grab-n-Drag-Infinite-Scroll-Carousel/README.md

 | `onPause` | `() => void` | Fires when carousel is paused |
 | `onResume` | `() => void` | Fires when carousel is resumed |

-Callbacks are invoked with no specific `this`.
-For callback context and duplicated items/event listeners, see [DOCS.md](docs/DOCS.md).

 > 📖 **For detailed API documentation, examples, and advanced usage, see [DOCS.md](docs/DOCS.md)**

 ## Examples